There’s No Place Like Home

 The only downside for me is that even though it operates at minus 5-degree weather, that may not be low enough for where I live. -(sad, I know)

 The August Smart Lock Pro + Connect

 This is crazy.
 I didnât know anything like this existed.
-You can control and monitor your lock from anywhere.
-Keep track of who comes and goes all from your phone.
+You can control and monitor your lock from anywhere, while keeping track of who comes and goes all from your phone.

 Does this mean we donât have to drive back and check if we really locked the door?
 That is huge at our house.

-It’s easy to install, connect to Wi-Fi and can be controlled remotely with Alexa, Google Assistant, or Siri voice commands.
+In addition, it’s easy to install, connect to Wi-Fi and can be controlled remotely with Alexa, Google Assistant, or Siri voice commands.
 It’s pricey, but it really looks like the best Smart Lock available right now.

 In conclusion, I simply want to share with you the compiled information that I found for âmy listâ and hope you find it helpful when searching for the best security system for your family.
-I know I will be adding security devices to my Gift Lists For my family.
+I know I will be adding security devices to my Gift Lists for our

-Let me know what you decide!
+Let me know in the comments section below what you decide!